Greece's Tsipras walks political tightrope in search of election win

 To hold onto them, Tsipras has reverted to the kind of left-wing rhetoric that catapulted him to victory in January.
 The bailout agreement was a "coup and the product of unprecedented blackmail", reads the preamble to Syriza's new election manifesto released this week.

 Tsipras has pledged to seek relief on Greece's debt – which many in Europe argue is necessary but faces stiff opposition from Germany.
-Tsipras also says he would negotiate over what his party calls a "gray area" of labor and pension reform to help alleviate the economic pain for Greeks.
+Tsipras also says he would negotiate over what his party calls a "grey area" of labour and pension reform to help alleviate the economic pain for Greeks.

 Bloodied but unbowed, he insists: "We are moving forward."